 Worth getting out of bed for

-Di Rosa Preserve: Art & Nature on the Carneros Highway is a 217-acre estate that houses a private collection of thousands of works of art by Northern Californian artists in a unique natural setting.
+The hotel's pool, spa and private Wine-ins (tastings with a local expert) will keep you occupied, but the concierge can arrange white-water rafting, bike hire, kayaking, canoeing, hot-air ballooning and horseback riding on request.
+They'll also tip you off to the best museums and galleries nearby, such as the Di Rosa Preserve: Art & Nature on the Carneros Highway: a 217-acre estate that houses a private collection of thousands of works of art by Northern Californian artists in a unique natural setting.
 When you're in Napa Valley, you should at least visit one vineyard or tasting house.
-The Carneros Inn concierge can arrange a bespoke tasting for you at one of the many wineries in the Valley, but there are two right on the hotel's doorstep: Artesa has an amazingly romantic balcony and tastings from US$35; Domaine Carneros by Taittinger recalls a French château, and has a lovely terrace with table service; reservations aren't necessary and you can share a plate of cheese with your wine, too.
+The hotel can arrange a bespoke tasting for you onsite or at one of the many wineries in the Valley, but there are two right on the hotel's doorstep: Artesa has an amazingly romantic balcony and budget-friendly tastings; Domaine Carneros by Taittinger recalls a French château, and has a lovely terrace with table service; reservations aren't necessary and you can share a plate of cheese with your wine, too.

 Angèle is 10 minutes away at 540 Main Street on the Napa River, and has an excellent modern French menu.
 Just a little further afield is the huge and always packed Bistro Don Giovanni for straightforward Italian fare at alfresco tables.